bikefix/qrjs/README.md

-# qr.js: QR code generator in pure Javascript (2011)
+# qrjs: exports a QR code generatored in pure Javascript array of arrays

 This is a fairly standalone script for producing QR code on the fly.
 Originally developed for my own interest, the code is fully commented and well-structured.